LUPAMBULUS

 Transfer, communication and interpretation of insights and knowledge modules gained in artistic/aesthetic forms of expression

-The knowledge gained on the subject became the starting point for an artistically designed visual language in order to give viewers a completely new perspective on the subject from the depths of time.
-Source research, art historical analyses and the application of various experiments from other scientific disciplines provided the basis for these new artistic/aesthetic forms of expression.
-The resulting image formats are presented in the chapel in various forms and positions in order to increase receptivity to a message that transcends time and to invite discussion:
+The knowledge gained on the subject became the starting point for an artistically designed visual language in order to provide viewers with a completely new perspective on the subject from the depths of time.
+Source research, art historical analyses and the application of various experiments from other scientific disciplines provided the basis for these new artistic/

 The Bishop - Lupambulus